diploi/odoo-template/README.md

-Run Odoo 16 - Open source ERP and CRPM on Diploi
+Run Odoo 16 - Open source ERP and CRM on Diploi

 Includes an internal PostgreSQL database.